Information on the use of section 71 to amend the District Plan to provide a policy framework that supports the Residential Unit Overlay.

-Residential Unit Overlay proposal: background
+Residential Unit Overlay amendment

-A lack of specific policy direction to support the Residential Unit Overlay has created confusion and uncertainty for people looking to erect a building on a vacant site in parts of New Brighton, South New Brighton, Southshore and Redcliffs.
+A lack of specific policy direction to support the Residential Unit Overlay had created confusion and uncertainty for people looking to erect a building on a vacant site in parts of New Brighton, South New Brighton, Southshore and Redcliffs.

 The Council resolved on 27 September 2018 [PDF, 638 KB]to develop a proposal for the use of section 71 of the Greater Christchurch Regeneration Act 2016 (GCRA) to amend the District Plan to provide a policy framework that supports the Residential Unit Overlay.
 The Council also instructed staff to engage with relevant former members of the Independent Hearings Panel on the Christchurch Replacement District Plan, to seek advice on the policy development required for the proposal.